-Mu xa xtak'av: "He Doesn't Answer"
+Mu xa xtak'av: "He doesn't answer"

-Society regiments argument: what one fights about, with whom, and the frontiers of possible resolutions.
-But arguments can catastrophically rearrange social relationships.
-I consider a Zinacantec theory of the links between mutual talk and sociality, then sequential facts of Zinacantec fighting, and wider sociopolitical constraints on who can fight with whom, as illustrated by an extended family dispute.
-Whereas orderly disputes may refashion social arrangements but leave them largely intact, a common Zinacantec idiom for winning a verbal battle-reducing one's opponent to silence-suggests how argument can entirely close down a social relationship.
+Society normally regiments argument: the kinds of things about which one fights, with whom, and the frontiers of conflict and possible resolutions.
+But arguments themselves in uniquely and potentially catastrophic ways rearrange both social relationships and the possibilities for their future rearrangement.
+Based on a Zinacantec court case to resolve a long running family land dispute, I consider first a Zinacantec theory of the links between mutual talk and sociality.
+I consider both internal, sequential facts of Zinacantec fighting, and wider sociopolitical constraints on who can fight with whom and when, as illustrated by evolving realignment and rupture in an extended Zinacantec family.
+Arguments in Zinacantán, while nominally about disputed facts and their construals, tend to revolve around skirmishes over power and authority, both as conceived globally and as interactively constituted in arguments themselves.
+However, "power and authority" are pragmatically realized interactively in speech and involve various kinds of "answering" or response, in both amicable and argumentative talk.
+Whereas orderly disputes may refashion social arrangements but leave them largely intact, a common Zinacantec idiom for winning a verbal battle-reducing one's opponent to silence-suggests one way an argument can entirely put an end to a social relationship.
 [Tzotzil, Mayan, Zinacantán, Chiapas, Mexico, fights, verbal interaction, legal argument, indexicality, ritual language, land tenure]

-hat does it take for people to fight, and I mean really to fight: to transform what might have been an amicable social relationship, warts and all, to open antagonism and perhaps to complete rupture?
+What does it take for people to fight, and I mean really to fight: to transform what might have been an amicable social relationship, warts and all, to open antagonism and perhaps to complete rupture?
 (And what could it mean to "win" such a fight?)
-The people I work with in southeastern Mexico have an explicit theory about one sort of "rupture" that fights can produce-a social relationship characterized by profound and often enduring mutual silence-and they seem to live through cataclysmic, transformational fights resulting in such silence with disconcerting regularity.
+The people I work with in southeastern Mexico have an explicit theory about one sort of 'rupture' that fights can produce-a social relationship characterized by profound and often enduring mutual silence-and they seem to live through cataclysmic, transformational fights resulting in such silence with disconcerting regularity.

 There are many ways to explain the brittleness and susceptibility to eventual fracture of certain relationships in the Tzotzil (Mayan) speaking community of Zinacantán, in highland Chiapas.
+Partly, as everywhere, it is a matter of what kind of person you are: some people are feistier than others and have bigger toes to step on.
 A husband and his family are suspicious of a new bride's loyalties, and vice versa.
 People are concerned both with prying neighbors and with prying on neighbors.
-They fight over possessions: anyone who has anything, from wealth and happiness or a 3-ton truck to an embroidered skirt or new pot, fears and expects envy (and perhaps concomitant witchcraft) from a neighbor who doesn't.
-Most public disputes seem to center on inherited land.
-Siblings are in competition for their parents' property, even if recent population growth has reduced inheritable land to little more than a potential house plot.
+They fight over possessions: anyone who has anything, from wealth and happiness or a 3-ton truck to an embroidered skirt or new pot, fears and expects envy (and perhaps concomitant witchcraft) from a neighbor who doesn't-or even from one who, meanly, does.
+In recent times, most public disputes seem to center on inherited land.
+Siblings-especially brothers-are in competition for resources, particularly their parents' property, even if recent population growth has reduced inheritable land to little more than a potential house plot.